apache/mxnet/docs/static_site/src/pages/get_started/windows_setup.md

 These commands produce a library called ```mxnet.dll``` in the ```./build/Release/``` or ```./build/Debug``` folder.

-We have installed MXNet core library.
-Next, we will install MXNet interface package for programming language of your choice:
+Now that you have installed MXNet core library, you are ready to optionally install an MXNet interface package for a programming language of your choice:
 - [Python](#install-the-mxnet-package-for-python)
 - [R](#install-the-mxnet-package-for-r)
 - [Julia](#install-the-mxnet-package-for-julia)